ncatlab/nlab-content/pages/0/5/1/2/2150/content.md

 +-- {: .query}
-David Speyer asks: Voisin, in _Hodge Theory and Complex Alegbraic Geometry I_, definition 4.35 makes a different definition of fine sheaf.
+David Speyer asks: Voisin, in _Hodge Theory and Complex Algebraic Geometry I_, definition 4.35 makes a different definition of fine sheaf.
 I can see that they are related, but I can't see precisely what the relation is.

 According to Voisin: